radiokit/electron-docs/docs/source/supported-software-and-hardware.rst

 RadioKit Electron.
 Even if we add support for WASAPI, ASIO at some point, we will provide backwards compatibility for DirectSound.

-Sound cards that are known to work:
+Sound cards and devices that are known to work:

 * ESI Juli@

-Sound cards that are known to cause issues in the current version:

 * Tascam US 2x2
+* Behringer XENYX Q1202USB
+* Behringer XENYX Q1204USB

 Of course we support any soundcard that is detected as Generic Audio Device and built-in soundcards.